 A webmaster is someone who owns or manages a website.
-I’m an amateur at that (see ethics.wiki).
+I’m an amateur at that (see this website).
 I'm sharing some tools that I've found helpful in case you want to be a webmaster, too.

 To start, you'll need to purchase a domain at a registrar.
 These are the registrars that I like: